CamIce2002/TheMrNewVegas.github.io/docs/7capcom/2-Install.md

 ### 7.)
 You can now select “Capital Commonwealth” from the right hand dropdown and press play

-### OPTIONAL: Go into MCM menu and enable Feral Ghoul Infestations for full experience
+### OPTIONAL: Go into MCM menu and enable Feral Ghoul Infestations for full experience | If an UW user, don't forget to turn on the Ultrawide support mod in MO2